 commutes.
-Since the first claim in particular implies that the relative dualising complex is concentrated in a single degree, they may be jointly checked Zariski locally.
+Since the first claim in particular implies that the relative dualising complex $u^\flat\mathcal{O}_Y$ is concentrated in a single degree, they may be jointly checked locally on $Z$.
 Thus we may assume, in the first case, that $X$ is cut out by a global regular sequence in $Y$, and in the second case, that moreover $Y$ is also cut out by a global regular sequence in $Z$.
-Under these assumptions, the claims are both easily verified. \end{proof}
+Under these assumptions, the claims are both easily verified (and in fact are a consequence of the analogous results for schemes). \end{proof}